sigmod/sqlpp/document.md

     ]

 ### <a id="Select_distinct">Select distinct
-SQL++ `DISTINCT` keyword is used to eliminate duplicate items in results.
+SQL++'s `DISTINCT` keyword is used to eliminate duplicate items in results.
 The following example shows how it works.

 #### Example